burkemw3/syncthingfuse/status.md

 - manage configuration (web GUI?)
   - handle errors
-- handle folder device config change on restart
+- show if restart needed in UI
-  - folder shared with bob & carol
+- restart from UI/API
-  - Bob has file: a
+- write readme
-  - Carol has file: b
+  - where does it mount
-  - unshare bob
+  - how to use the UI
-  - model only has file b
+- move todo to github issues
 - Figure out releasing, installing, configuring, updating, etc
   - test on linux
   - base on recent ST Prime code